Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structural_diff.md

 In the [previous lesson](multiseq), we identified a region between residues 476 and 485 of the SARS-CoV-2 spike protein that corresponds to a structural difference between the SARS-CoV-2 and SARS-CoV RBMs.
 We now wish to determine whether the differences we have found affect binding affinity with the human ACE2 enzyme.

-Throughout this course, we have seen that a tiny change can produce a big difference in the high-level behavior of a finely tuned system.
-Perhaps, then, subtle changes in the ability of SARS-CoV-2 to stick to the ACE2 enzyme could change the virus's infectiousness enough to greatly influence its spread through the human population.

 We will first use VMD to highlight the amino acids in the region of interest of the SARS-CoV-2 spike protein's structure.

 [Visit tutorial](tutorial_visualization){: .btn .btn--warning .btn--large}